Mauricio Dubon Player Props: Astros vs. White Sox

-The Houston Astros and Mauricio Dubon, who went 0-for-3 last time in action, battle Lance Lynn and the Chicago White Sox at Minute Maid Park, Friday at 8:10 PM ET.
+On Saturday, Mauricio Dubon (on the back of going 0-for-3) and the Houston Astros face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the White Sox.
+He had a hitless showing in his previous game (0-for-3) against the White Sox.

 Mauricio Dubon Game Info & Props vs. the White Sox